 At present, there are five additional courses that are categorized as Level IV courses: Issues and Trends; Liebe, Lust und Leidenschaft; Berlin Stories; Murder, Mysteries, and Madness; Business German.

 Two broad areas of genres provide the basis for a range of tasks that support students’ development of academic literacy: classroom-based genres along with their subcomponents and specific subskills, and “real-world” genres.
-Among the former are various forms of note-taking; extensive reading for extracting evidence; plot summaries; outlining with attention to rhetorical organization; determining, through rhetorical and linguistic evidence, author stance and position toward theoretical approaches; establishing the validity and reliability of data, conclusions, and inferences; the nature of argument framing.
-Among real world genres for Level V courses are book reviews, literature review of a number of thematically coherent secondary works; abstracting; evaluative and interpretive comments on a primary or secondary work or sub-component thereof (scene of a drama); a newspaper article for a lay audience; a conference proposal)
+Among the former are various forms of note-taking; extensive reading for extracting evidence; plot summaries; outlining with attention to the rhetorical organization; determining, through rhetorical and linguistic evidence, the author’s stance and position toward theoretical approaches; establishing the validity and reliability of data, conclusions, and inferences; the nature of argument framing.
+Among real-world genres for Level V courses are book reviews, literature reviews of a number of thematically coherent secondary works; abstracting; evaluative and interpretive comments on a primary or secondary work or sub-component thereof (scene of a drama); a newspaper article for a lay audience; a conference proposal)

-As appropriate, faculty teaching these courses mentor students through the extended process of writing a research paper, from topic selection and delimitation, to bibliography preparation, preparation of drafts, and final submission of the polished paper.
+As appropriate, faculty teaching these courses to mentor students through the extended process of writing a research paper, from topic selection and delimitation to bibliography preparation, preparation of drafts, and final submission of the polished paper.

 October 24, 2007; updated June 30, 2010; revised July 2011